tedvandertogt/test_ebooks/README.md

 # test_ebooks
-repository with e-books for testing
+This repository contains e-books for testing purposes.
+Finished files will be published on KB Research, both as individual files as via a OPDS feed.
+We recommend Thorium for testing ePubs.